dmurfet/deeplinearlogic/README.md

 ```
 su ubuntu -c "/usr/local/bin/jupyter notebook&"
 ```
 into your `/etc/rc.local`.
-So far this upgrade has been done for Tesla, Babbage, Wiener, Bengio and Turing.
+All `p2.xlarge` machines have been upgraded.

 ## Notes on other implementations